 Dynax fluorochemicals are not derived from PFOA (Perfluorooctanoic Acid) the risk assessment of which is currently under review by the regulatory authorities.
 Although the use of PFOA is not restricted by the EU directive until review of risk assessment is completed and safe alternative products are available, a maximum level of 0.005% by weight has been previously proposed for fire fighting foam concentrates by the Environmental Committee**.
 In the US, EPA’s voluntary, “2010/2015 PFOA Stewardship Program,” is in place.
 Participating companies are expected to reduce PFOA, precursor chemicals that break down to PFOA and related higher homolog chemicals (equal to or higher than C8) from emissions and product content level by 95% by 2010 and to eliminate the same by 2015.

-All Dynax fluorochemicals, with the exception of DX2200 and DX3001, are derived from C6 fluorotelomer intermediates and do not contain or degrade into PFOS or PFOA already meeting the objectives of the EPA program.
+All Dynax fluorochemicals in our current offering are derived from C6 fluorotelomer intermediates and do not contain or degrade into PFOS or PFOA already meeting the objectives of the EPA program.

 C6 fluorotelomer-derived fluorosurfactants break down in the environment to 6:2 Fluorotelomer Sulfonate (6:2FTS) that has been proven to be non-bioaccumulative – in contrast to PFOS and PFOA.